ric-cde/ric-cde/README.md

-- 👋 Hi, I’m @ric-cde
-- 👀 I’m interested in journalism, data visualisation, web development, and learning design
-- 🌱 I’m currently learning ReactJS
+* 💻 Computer Science graduate (MSc) with a focus on JavaScript (React and Node).
+Interested in web development, data visualisation, and learning design.
+* 📋 Currently open to full stack developer roles.
-- 💞️ I’m looking to collaborate on non-profit and journalistic projects
+* 💬 Eager to collaborate on non-profit and journalistic projects needing developer expertise; give me a bell. 🔔